(As Amended Through March 12, 2015)

 Fees and Dues

 Sec.
 1. The dues payable for each year by members and by affiliates shall be fixed from time to time by the Board of Directors at such amount as it deems desirable for the best interests of the corporation.
-In the event of any change in the dues payable by any class of membership, the members shall be notified thereof by a notice in the Bulletin or otherwise at least three months prior to the effective date of the change.
+In the event of any change in the dues payable by any class of membership, the members shall be notified thereof at least 45 days prior to the effective date of the change.
 The dues payable by law student/graduate affiliates shall be not more than one-half the dues payable by regular members, provided, however, that the Board may set a lower rate for newly elected members’ dues for a limited period.
 The annual membership dues for United States Patent and Trademark Office affiliates shall be the same as for government members.
 Life members shall not pay dues; however, anyone who becomes a life member after October 1, 1998, and wishes to receive publications of AIPLA will be assessed a charge equal to the marginal costs of preparing and mailing such materials to that member.
-Honorary members shall not pay dues and shall not share in the distribution of the assets of the corporation upon dissolution.
+Honorary members shall not pay dues.

 Sec.
 2. The dues payable for each year shall be payable in advance on the first day of July.
 Any member sixty days in default in the payment of dues shall be notified in writing of such default, and if still in default sixty days after such notice, may be dropped from membership by the Executive Director and shall thereupon cease to be a member.